s4bot3ur/Blockchain-Challenges/Ethernaut/Token/WriteUp.md

     }
 ```

-- The function `transfer()` is a public function that takes two addresses and an amount to transfer as input, and returns `true` if the transfer is successful.
+- The function `transfer()` is a public function that takes two arguments address and amount to transfer as input, and returns `true` if the transfer is successful.

 - First, it checks if the balance of `msg.sender` is more than the value they are transferring.
 If yes, it will continue executing the next lines; otherwise, it will revert.